 - The Little Book of Common Sense Investing by Jack Bogle: Bogle founded Vanguard and revolutionized the way most people invest.
 Learn why this approach has been so successful for so many and understand the market much better by reading this seminal tome.

 One primary source of education for me has been reading what great investors have to say and what people who work in finance are thinking.
 If you can read a letter, memo, or blog post every day from these authors, you'll be pointed in the right direction.

 - Warren Buffett's letters to shareholders (annual): Buffett probably enjoys teaching people about investing nearly as much as the actual process of investing itself, and he is an open book about investing strategy.
 Read all of these.
 Seriously.

-- Memos from Howard Marks (a few a year): Marks is an absolute legend in value investing, and is an astute observer of the way the market works.
-With over 5 decades of investing experience, his wisdom shines through in these observations on what's going on in today's markets.
+- Memos from Howard Marks (a few a year): Marks is an absolute legend in value investing and is an astute observer of the way the market works.
+With over five decades of investing experience, his wisdom shines through in these observations on what's going on in today's markets.

 - A Wealth of Common Sense (daily new posts): Ben Carlson is a CFA and institutional investor whose writing comes highly recommended by Tom and whose writing style is direct and very easy to digest.

 - Matt Levine's email newsletter (a few per week): Matt posts a lot of content on a frequent basis, and he blends sharp humor with astute observations on what's happening this week or month.